oaklandtransit/oaklandtransit/node-realtransit/README.md

-# The Deets
+# App Purpose

-A lightweight read-only REST API that retrieves NextBus XML data and locally caches bus line data in JSON for use by the BettaSTOP application.
+A fast lightweight read-only REST API that retrieves NextBus XML data and locally caches bus line data in JSON for use by the BettaSTOP application.

 ## Data Endpoints